devzeebo/devzeebo.github.io/posts/reduxHorizontalAndVerticalReducers.md

 Another sneaky problem surrounds this structure.
 We have these domain specific slices in our reducer we have to interface with via actions.
-We begin by trying to build actions that are tied to the domain, (`createTodo`, `markTodoCompleted`, and `editTodo`), but the UI doesn't operate on the domain.
-Occasionally we have to store some UI data in Redux.
-Lets assume a very reasonable request like being able to edit todos in a modal, but refreshing the page should keep the modal.
+We begin by trying to build actions that are tied to the domain, (`createTodo`, `markTodoCompleted`, and `editTodo`), but the UI isn't organized by shape of the domain, and often has extra state that must be stored that isn't part of the domain.
+Lets assume a very reasonable request like being able to edit todos in a modal, but refreshing the page should not dismiss the modal.
 Naturally Redux is a great place to persist this.
 We have two options:

 1. Write a new reducer slice to house the UI data which lives next to the real domain slices